sisoe24/Nuke-Tools-ST/README.md

 No settings are necessary if connection is expected to be on the same computer.
-NukeToolsST will automatically connect to the `localhost` and will use the port configuration found inside `$HOME/.nuke/NukeServerSocket.ini`.
+NukeToolsST will automatically connect to the `localhost` and will use the port configuration found inside _$HOME/.nuke/NukeServerSocket.ini_.
 The configuration value is updated automatically each time its changed inside the plugin.

 However if connection is between different computers, user must specify the host and the port manually.

 > Keep in mind that, once the addresses are specified manually, will always take over the defaults one.
-Be sure to delete them if you want to just use it one the same computer.
+Its best to delete them if you want to just use it one the same computer.

 ### `nss_port`:`integer`